 Contact with the famed Klein family of Germany has brought greater things since the Shrine now features lots of HD pictures from the Eifel Rallye Festival (which is now also freely promoted on the website).
 This relationship has helped bring more opportunities such as communication with some of Group B’s greats such as John Davenport, John Wheeler, and Ari Vatanen.

-On top of that, the Shrine’s professional looking appearance has brought surprise requests from TV productions about acquiring visual media (pictures, videos) for special features that include Group B cars.
+On top of that, the Shrine’s professional looking appearance has brought surprise requests from TV productions about acquiring visual media (pictures, videos) for short special features that include Group B cars.
 One such request came in from a well known American car show: Jay Leno’s Garage.
 The particular episode, Season 3 – Episode 3 “Loosing Control”, featured a Group B snippet made of historical footage as to show the dangers of Group B and its cult status amongst fans.
 This was made possible by the going through the Shrine and its vast contacts.
-You’re welcome, mr Jaglin!
+You’re welcome, Mr. Jaglin!

 On a sadder note, in June, I found out that some bloggers, one in particular from Singapore, had been plagiarising the Shrine’s work and getting high praise for our articles on a very popular car culture website.
 The stolen articles were deleted by the blog’s host but it still left a sour taste.

 At the Shrine’s request, Audi Tradition came through with their promise to measure the exterior dimensions and release the full specifications of their amazing Gruppe S prototype.
 First released to the Shrine, these official specifications brought an end to much speculations about the car.

 All the meanwhile, I somehow managed to find the time to also work on my secretive, decade long, Group B tribute car project and finally roll it out the garage door this last November.
 You can learn more about this unique project, affectionately dubbed the “RS-B Turbo 16v”, and about my journey to achieve it by CLICKING HERE.

 2017 FUN WEBSITE STATS